raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 For the PIR sensor, check out the gpiozero [documentation](https://gpiozero.readthedocs.io/en/stable/api_input.html#motionsensor-d-sun-pir), which shows the different ways in which you can interact with the sensor.
 ---/collapse---

 ## Recording images using the camera

 The Astro Pis on the ISS are equipped with a high-quality camera each so that you can take pictures of Earth - something normally only astronauts can do!
 Take some time now to read over the [Getting started with picamera](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/) project, to learn how to use it.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-Check the Mission Specific Guideline to make sure you are allowed to use the camera!
+Check the [Mission Specific Guidelines](https://astro-pi.org/mission-space-lab/guidelines/program-checklist) to make sure you are allowed to use the camera!
 </p>

 --- collapse ---